-- In order to create positive relationships and support children's healthy development, adults were trained by World Vision on raising children with tenderness.
+- In order to create positive relationships and support children's healthy development, we trained adults on raising children with tenderness.

 - We partnered with Peace Advocates to train children and youth on child rights and child protection, and to promote peaceful relationships at home and in the community.

 Healthy Children and Families